Contrast-Security-OSS/Dependabot-Dashboard/README.md

 **Note:** This fork has been adapted to work on GitHub.com and GitHub Enterprise Cloud.

 ### Fork changes
-- Support Github cloud instead of Github server
+- Support Github cloud instead of GitHub Enterprise Server
 - Added CVE details including CVSS score
-- Added `GH_ORG` env variable to query
+- Added `GH_ORG` env variable to query a specific organization